dschlenk/opennms-cookbook/README.md

 * `opennms_snmp_collection_group`: adds an include-collection element to an snmp-collection in etc/datacollection-config.xml and drops off the specified cookbook file into etc/datacollection.
 * `opennms_jdbc_query`: adds a query element to a jdbc-collection in etc/jdbc-datacollection-config.xml.
 * `opennms_jmx_mbean`: adds a mbean element to a jmx-collection in etc/jmx-datacollection-config.xml.
 * `opennms_xml_source`: adds a xml-source element to a xml-collection in etc/xml-datacollection-config.xml.
+Supports deleting.
 * `opennms_xml_group`: adds a xml-source element to a xml-source in etc/xml-datacollection-config.xml.
+Supports deleting.

 #### Statistics Reports

 See `opennms::example_statsd` for example usage of these LWRPs.

 * `opennms_statsd_package`: create a new package optionally with a filter in statsd-configuration.xml.
 * `opennms_statsd_report`: add a report to a package in statsd-configuration.xml.

 #### Graphs

 * `opennms_collection_graph_file`: Add a cookbook file containing graph definitions (perhaps generated by the mib compiler) to $ONMS_HOME/etc/snmp-graph.properties.d/.
 * `opennms_collection_graph`: Add a new graph definition to the main (bad idea), new or an existing graph file.
 * `opennms_response_graph`: Add a response graph to $ONMS_HOME/etc/response-graph.properties.
 Since there's a pretty well defined pattern to these, you can define these with just the name of the data source and it'll create a graph with min, max and average response times.

 #### Thresholds

 See examples for all of these LWRPs are in a single recipe, `example_threshold`.

 * `opennms_threshd_package`: Create a new package in threshd-configuration.xml.
 * `opennms_threshold_group`: Create a new threshold group in thresholds.xml.
 * `opennms_threshold`: Create a new threshold in the specified group in thresholds.xml.
 Supports updating and deleting.
 * `opennms_expression`: Create a new expression threshold in the specified group in thresholds.xml.
 Supports updating and deleting.